Online Stochastic Matching: New Algorithms and Bounds: Edge-weighted matching with integral arrival rates

-Algorithm $\EW_{2}$ (Algorithm~\ref{alg:ew2}) is a non-adaptive algorithm which takes $G_{\FF}$ as input and performs well on the \emph{large edges}.
-Recall that the previous algorithm, $\EW_{1}$, first invokes $\PM{3}$ to obtain a {\it random ordered } triple of matchings.
-In contrast, $\EW_{2}$ will invoke a routine, denoted by $\mathsf{PM}^{*}[\FF,2]$ (Algorithm~\ref{PM:EW2}), to generate a ({\it random ordered}) pair of pseudo-matchings from $\FF$.
-Recall that $\FF$ is an integral solution vector where $\forall e$ we have $F_{e}\in \{0, 1, 2\}$.
-WLOG, we can assume that $F_{v}=1$ for every $v$ in $G_{\FF}$; otherwise we can \emph{dummy} vertex to ensure this is the case.
+Algorithm $\EW_{2}$ (Algorithm~\ref{alg:ew2}) is a non-adaptive algorithm which takes $G_{\FF}$ as input and performs well on the \emph{large edges} with $F_e=2$.
+Recall that $\FF$ is an integral vector output by $\DR{3}$ with $F_{e}\in \{0, 1, 2\}$ for each $e$.
+WLOG, we can assume that $F_{v}=3$ for every $v$ in $G_{\FF}$; otherwise we can add \emph{dummy} vertices to ensure the case.
+Unlike $\EW_{1}$, $\EW_{2}$ will invoke a routine, denoted by $\mathsf{PM}^{*}[\FF,2]$ (Algorithm~\ref{PM:EW2}), to generate a pair of pseudo matchings from $\FF$.

 \IncMargin{1em}